TheSpaghettiDetective/obico-server/website/docs/server-guides/configure.md

 The Obico Server needs to have an IP address that is accessible by OctoPrint or Klipper.
 It can be a private IP address (192.168.x.y, etc) but there needs to be a route between OctoPrint and the Obico Server.

-It is also reccomended that a static IP is set to avoid issues with chaning IP's.
+It is also recommended that a static IP is set to avoid issues with changing IP's.
 Please look up your WiFi routers guide on how to do this.

 #### Creating and Obtaining your server's .local address {#creating-and-obtaining-your-servers-local-address}